 |Pr.
 100g|| Wheat toast|

 The formula in this Danish rye bread recipe

 This bread requires a pretty wet starter.
-You can either use your existing wheat sourdough starter at 100% hydration or you can use a 166% hydration rye starter that you’ve saved from the levain from a previous bread.
+You can either use your existing wheat sourdough starter at 100% hydration or a 166% hydration rye starter that you’ve saved from the levain from a previous bread.

-If you make the levain with your wheat starter, it requires some extra water to get the hydration to 166%.
-The first time you make this rye sourdough starter (or levain) it will contain 44 grams of wheat flour from your starter.
-If you keep this levain and keep using it, that amount will fall to almost zero in 3 or 4 bakes.
+Making the levain with your wheat starter requires some extra water to get the hydration to 166%.
+The first time you make this rye sourdough starter (or levain), it will contain 44 grams of wheat flour from your starter.
+If you keep this levain and use it, that amount will fall to almost zero in 3 or 4 bakes.

 |88g||starter (100% hydration)||83.8%|

 If you use your rye starter at 166% hydration, less water is needed to keep the hydration of the levain at 166%:

 The dough has 400 grams of rye flour and a good amount of salt.
 We use 500 grams of water to soak the seeds, but this does not add to the dough’s hydration.
 We soak so that the seeds won’t take out hydration of the dough and keep them nice and supple.